-Topics in this section help you identify throughput issues to suggest actions to address them.
+This section helps you identify throughput issues and suggests actions to address them.

 Link testing

 You can identify delays or lost packets by sending ping packets from your wireless client.
 If there is more than 10 ms of delay, there may be a problem with your wireless deployment, such as: